nolanlawson/pouchdb-electron/README.md

-# pouchdb-atom-shell
+# pouchdb-electron

-PouchDB works great with Atom Shell.
+PouchDB works great with Electron (formerly known as Atom Shell).
 Here's how to get started.

 ## Sample app